Print from the Malmö University homepage edu.mah.se

 As the divide between the ‘connected’, developed world and developing countries grows, so does the need for new, innovative methods for addressing global inequality increase, and Communication for Development is the field devoted to the study and implementation of these processes.
 The power of media and the potential of Information Communication Technology (ICT) to educate and to address global crises such as the spread of HIV have led to exciting and creative innovations in development cooperation, and this dynamic field continues to grow and develop.
 As globalisation and the development of ICTs change world markets and pose an increasing threat to developing countries and their more vulnerable communities, practitioners schooled in contemporary mass communication theories and concepts have become a vital part of development across the globe.

 Paradoxically, the role of media and communication in development cooperation has seen a strange turn after the first World Congress on Communication for Development, held in Rome in 2006 and organized by FAO, the World Bank and the Communication Initiative, in partnership with a broad strand of important organisations in the field.
 The summit in Rome managed to mobilize almost a thousand participants from research and practice, government and non-government.
 It was supposed to mark the definite break-through of the science and practice of ComDev.
-Instead, what happened had more the character of an implosion of the ComDev field., which only recently is gaining a new momentum .
+Instead, what happened had more the character of an implosion of the ComDev field, which only recently is gaining a new momentum.
 Today, we are however actually seeing a long series of new institutional initiatives, in the world of ComDev, both in practice and university curricular development.
-At university level, new MAs in ComDev have developed in places like Albania, South Africa, Kenya, Spain, Paraguay, the UK and Colombia – all within the last three years.
-The field is finally becoming more significantly institutionalized in the world of academia, although it is still grappling with finding its identity between media and communication studies on one side, and cultural studies, political science and not least development studies on some of the other sides.
-The interdisciplinarity embedded in ComDev, combined with the outlined processes of globalization, mediatization and the proliferation of bottom-up agency are all contributing to put ComDev at a cross-roads.
+At university level, new MAs in ComDev have developed in places like Albania, South Africa, Kenya, Spain, Paraguay, the UK and Colombia.
+The field is finally becoming more significantly institutionalised in the world of academia, although it is still grappling with finding its identity between media and communication studies on one side, and cultural studies, political science and not least development studies on some of the other sides.
+The interdisciplinarity embedded in ComDev, combined with the outlined processes of globalisation, mediatisation and the proliferation of bottom-up agency are all contributing to put ComDev at a cross-roads.

 As a relatively new degree, students embarking on this specialised programme have the advantage of being schooled in the latest theories and philosophies, while being given the opportunity to apply these theories and concepts to real-life projects and problems in human development through individual assignments and group projects.
 Geared as it is towards individuals working in the fields of journalism, media and development, ComDev fosters teamwork and facilitates the exchange of knowledge and perspectives between participants.

-The final project, required of all students, has always been an important element of the course, and this remains unchanged in the new programme.
+The final project has always been an important element of the programme.
 Over the past 10 years, students of ComDev have had the opportunity to apply what they have learned theoretically to a broad range of contexts and scenarios in the process of completing their projects, and field-work has been conducted in India, South Africa, Mozambique, Kenya, Croatia and Sarajevo, to name but a few.
-During their project work, students have the opportunity to explore a particular research area or topic of concern at a deeper level, and the accompanying written dissertation provides a fantastic opportunity to consolidate and further the knowledge and skills gained in the course.
+During their project work, students have the opportunity to explore a particular research area or topic of concern at a deeper level, and the accompanying written dissertation provides a fantastic opportunity to consolidate and further the knowledge and skills gained during the education.
 This project work also demonstrates a solid foundation in research, which will aid those students who wish to continue into doctoral level studies.
 In choosing the topic for their projects, students are free to ‘think outside the box’, and employ innovativeness and creativity to their field-work endeavours, and project works have included documentaries, short films, photo essays, and a wide array of dissertations presented in interesting and original ways.
 Students are also encouraged to join forces and collaborate on projects, as teamwork is regarded as a vital part of effective development cooperation.
-For a list of all the Project Works (Degree Projects) to date, see the ComDev portal, under ‘History’.
+For a list of all the Project Works to date, see the ComDev portal, under ‘History’.

 Kerstin Gossé from Sweden was educated as a journalist, and worked as a news reporter for press and television before joining the Communication for Development Programme at Malmö University as assistant lecturer.
 Her experience with ComDev equipped her very well for her next position as a communications specialist at the United Nations Development Programme in Burkina Faso.
 Kerstin presently works with strategic communication for the City of Malmö in Sweden.